 A seated student does not participate, and the alternate panel member is a representative from the staff/faculty pool.

 Undergraduate members may only serve on appeal panels concerning undergraduate students.
-Graduate student may serve on both graduate and undergraduate appeal panels.
+Graduate students may serve on both graduate and undergraduate appeal panels.

 AUCB Members shall be selected as follows: